Walk me Through Your Resume

 Remember that most finance firms are looking for intelligent, well-spoken, hard-working individuals, so a good answer to this question will help communicate that you have all those factors.

-Also note that this question is sometimes also asked as “tell me about yourself” and your answer will be the same.
+Also note that this question is sometimes asked as “tell me about yourself” and your answer will be the same.
 You should also check out our Resume and Cover Letter Course if you're interested in perfecting your resume for finance interviews.

 A Good Answer to "Walk Me Through Your Resume"